 Indo-European in Europe.
 Image: Adapted from WikimediaSo what is the idea?
 Multilingual conversations.
 In international communication, Europeans would use the second level standard of their language (Neolatin, Interslavic, etc.) and others would be able to understand, as they would also have studied the basics of other language families at school (a passive competence should do).
 Learning the international standard of your own language is not the same as learning a completely new language, and learning to understand another language is much easier than learning to speak it.
 So with this coordinated linguistic policy (and watching more European films!), we, the Europeans, could be able to intercommunicate while preserving (and developing!) our cherished linguistic heritage.

-2019 has been declared by the UNESCO (UN) the in order to spread awareness of the fact that linguistic diversity (like cultural and ecological diversity) is a decisive part of the world’s heritage and future.
+2019 has been declared by the UNESCO (UN) the International Year of Indigenous Languages in order to spread awareness of the fact that linguistic diversity (like cultural and ecological diversity) is a decisive part of the world’s heritage and future.
 Every single language is a strategic resource that could be crucial some day to answer to important challenges for us all.
 In other words, the loss of any language in the planet is a loss for all humankind.

 It’s our shared responsibility to take care of linguistic diversity.
 And now, with Brexit (please remain!), we have the chance to reconsider the role of English in Europe.
 An alternative strategy that could help us is organizing our language families by means of international standards.
 Let’s consider it!
 Slavic, Germanic, Romance: three languages to better love and unite Europe.
 “In varietate concordia” (that’s our motto).